litestar-org/litestar/docs/usage/2-route-handlers/3_asgi_route_handlers.md

 You can read more about these in the [ASGI specification](https://asgi.readthedocs.io/en/latest/specs/main.html).

 Additionally, ASGI route handler functions **must** be async functions.
-This is enforced using inspection, and if the function is not an async function, an informative `ImproperlyConfiguredException` will be raised.
+This is enforced using inspection, and if the function is not an async function, an informative exception will be raised.

 ## ASGI Route Handler Kwargs